Undergraduate emphasis in Art & Technology

 New media technologies are powerful tools of expression and we seek to expose our undergraduates to a wide array of creative and conceptual approaches to understanding a critical use of technology that acknowledges history and theory while also defining what is next at the intersection of technology, art and the sciences.
 All our courses take a project based learning approach where students conceptualize new ideas, 3D model them and build them.

-Art and Technology is ranked number 2 in the nation in the Top 50 Public Animation School Programs in the US.
+The Ohio State University is ranked #1 in animation in Ohio, and ranked #7 among Public Animation School Programs in the US.

-Courses in digital imaging, web art, 3D modeling, computer animation, new media, interactive installation, electronics/robotics/animatronics, video art, art games and holography are designed to provide students with digital literacy skills and to foster each student’s developing artistic voice.
+Courses in digital imaging, web art, 3D modeling, computer animation, new media, interactive installation, electronics/robotics/animatronics, video art, art games, internet art, and moving image art are designed to provide students with digital literacy skills and to foster each student’s developing artistic voice.
 Courses in professional practices and artistic production culminate in a final exhibition produced by each student to showcase their creative work.

 Students begin their studies with a set of foundation courses focused on the fundamental skills in art such as concept development, visual literacy, drawing from observation, composition in two and three dimensions, as well as time-based media and explorations of sound.
 Simultaneously, students are engaged in the university general education courses, which help to build writing skills, quantitative and logical skills, and an understanding of the natural and social sciences.